alecroy/alecroy.github.io/_posts/2015-05-14-binary-random-access-lists.md

 If that part doesn't make sense, let me explain it a little more intuitively.
 When you write down a number in any base, it has a certain *width*.
 100,000 is a *six digit figure*, as the saying goes.
 It's six digits wide in base 10.
 When you write 7 in binary as `111`, it's 3 digits wide.
 This width is the *logarithm*.
 A BForest of 7 elements will have 3 trees like we saw above, so it might take as long to find the last tree as the number 7 is wide.

 Taking this a bit further, notice that the `C` tree above has 3 levels: 1 with 4 elements (the ones holding the values), 1 with 2 elements (branches), and 1 with 1 element (the `C`).
-Since it'll take 3 steps just to get to the bottom, it takes as long to walk down the largest tree as the number 7 is wide.
+Since it'll take 3 steps just to get to the bottom, it takes as long to walk down the largest tree (of 7) as the number 7 is wide.

 Adding the 2 operations (finding the tree, walking the tree), an index operation takes twice logarithmic time.
 Due to math not worth talking about here, 2 \* O(log N) = O(log N); the index operation takes O(log N) time.